-Student Name: Curre nt Grade: Date of Meeting ;:
+Student Name: Current Grade: Date of Meeting: STEP 1: Meeting Participants Education Rights Holder(s) ("ERH") resent?
+Name: Student Pr esent?
+Name: Caregiver(s), if different than ERH \square PI esent?
+Name: Social Worker/Probation Officer Pr esent?
+Name: Minor's Attorney/Public Defender ☐ Pr STEP 2: ERH Best Interest Determina ation The ERH makes the final decision about whether based on the completion of the chart, all the infebelieves would best serve the youth's needs.
+Consideration of Impact of Distance on How long is the student willing to spend How early is the student willing to leave How late is the student willing to get ho in transit each day? for school?
+AM ERH Chooses: to have the youth rem ain in school of origin OR $\hfill \square$ To waive the youth's right to remain in their school of origin and requests immediate enrollmen it at: school ol.

-STEP 1: Meeting Participants
+• If ERH decides to waive the youth's right to school of origin, a transportation plan is not needed.

-Education Rights Holder(s) ("ERH") Present?
-Name:
+STEP 3: Foster Youth Liaison Recommendation

-Student ☐ Present?
-Name:
+The youth's AB 490 Education Liaison: recommends or does not recommend that the youth remain in their school of origin for the following reasons:

-Caregiver(s), if different than ERH
+STEP 4: Identify School Options

-Social Worker/Probation Officer ☐ Present?
-Name:
+Option 1: School student attended before home placement change, or current school if student has not

-Minor's Attorney/Public Defender
+yet moved:

-Academic Counselor
+Option 2: School of residence after home placement change:

-School Administrator
+Option 3: School attended when student first entered foster care/probation system:

-Other
+Option 4: Any other school(s) attended within the last 15 months where the student has a connection:

-Other
+Option 5: Any school(s) to which the student would have matriculated (elementary to middle or middle to high school) from options 1-4 above, using district feeder patterns:

-STEP 2: ERH Best Interest Dete rmination
+STEP 5: Transportation Plan

-The ERH makes the final decision about whether remaining in the current school or any other school of origin is in the student's best interest, based on the completion of the chart, all the information available to the team, the Foster Youth Liaison's recommendation, and what the ERH believes would best serve the youth's needs.
+Transportation to the school of origin will be provided by:

-Consideration of Impact of Distance on Education How long is the student willing to spend in transit each day?
-Minutes How early is the student willing to leave for school?
-AM How late is the student willing to get home from school?
-PM
+Group Home / STRTP.

-ERH Chooses: to have the yout th remain in school of origin OR
+Child Welfare or Probation Agency in the form of:

-To waive the youth's right to remain in their school of origin and requests immediate enrollment
+Reimbursement to an individual:

-at: scho ol.
+Individual's name:

-If ERH decides to waive the youth's right to school of origin, a transportation plan is not needed.
+Relationship to student:

-STEP 3: Foster Youth Liaison Recommendation The youth's AB 490 Education Liaison: recommends or does not recommend that the youth remain in their school of origin for the following reasons: STEP 4: Identify School Options Option 1: School student attended before home placement change, or current school if student has not Option 2: School of residence after home placement change: \\\\\\\.
-Option 3: School attended when student first entered foster care/probation system: \\\\\\.
-Option 4: Any other school(s) attended within the last 15 months where the student has a connection: Option 5: Any school(s) to which the student would have matriculated (elementary to middle or middle to high school) from options 1-4 above, using district feeder patterns: STEP 5: Transportation Plan Transportation to the school of origin will be provided by: Group Home / STRTP.
-Child Welfare or Probation Agency in the form of: Reimbursement to an individual: Individual's name: Relationship to student: Agency providing reimbursement:
+Agency providing reimbursement: